 2. The case is docketed.

-A docket is the official schedule of hearings pending before a Virginia ABC hearing officer.
-In the letter sent by Virginia ABC to initiate the charge resolution process, the licensee will be notified of the date scheduled for a potential (i.e., if neither the consent nor the negotiation processes resolves the matter) hearing (3 VAC 5-10-140
+A docket is the official schedule of hearings pending before an Administrative Law Judge.
+In the letter sent by Virginia ABC to initiate the charge resolution process, the licensee will be notified of the dates for the Pre-Hearing Conference and Formal Hearing (i.e., if neither the consent nor the negotiation processes resolves the matter) (3 VAC 5-10-140

-In disciplinary cases, i.e., alleged licensee violations, the chief hearing officer proposes a consent settlement in writing.
+In disciplinary cases, i.e., alleged licensee violations, the chief hearing officer proposes a consent settlement in writing to the licensee.
 The licensee can admit the alleged violation(s) and accept a monetary penalty and/or suspension of the ABC license.
-By accepting, the licensee waives the right to a formal hearing and to an appeal.
+By accepting, the licensee waives the right to a Pre-Hearing Conference and Formal Hearing and to all appeals.
+If a consent settlement is not agreed upon, the matter will proceed to a Pre-Hearing Conference and a Formal Hearing.

 If desired, the licensee may contact the Hearings Division at any time and proceed directly to the negotiation period.

-The goal of the informal conference is to prepare for the formal hearing.
-At the informal conference, each party must identify any undisclosed witnesses and materials it intends to use at the formal hearing; also during the informal conference, the parties will discuss stipulations, procedural and transcription issues, technology needs, translation services and make preliminary motions.
+The goal of the Pre-Hearing Conference is to prepare for the Formal Hearing.
+At the Pre-Hearing Conference, each party must identify any undisclosed witnesses and materials it intends to use at the Formal Hearing.
+The parties will also discuss stipulations, procedural and transcription issues, technology needs, translation services and make preliminary motions.
+The Administrative Law Judge assigned to the case conducts the Pre-Hearing Conference.

-Hearings are usually held at one of Virginia ABC's regional offices or in meeting rooms or court rooms in that region.
-These formal hearings are held before a hearing officer.
+Hearings are usually held at one of Virginia ABC's regional offices or in meeting rooms or courtrooms in that region.
+These Formal Hearings are held before an Administrative Law Judge.

-A continuance is a request by one of the parties to a case to postpone a scheduled hearing to another time.
+If a party cannot attend the Formal Hearing due to a scheduling conflict, the party must submit a written request for a continuance, which postpones the hearing to a later time.
 As a rule, continuances are granted only for substantiated, unforeseeable circumstances.
 Please note: Delays in hiring an attorney are not grounds for a continuance.

 7. An initial decision is issued.